filecoin-project/filecoin-docs/content/en/smart-contracts/programmatic-storage/RaaS.md

 4. If the deal requires replication, renewal and/or repair, the RaaS node fetches data from the given deal ID (and provided data CID) and requests the aggregator to make a new deal.

-Read more about the interfaces and how to build with them here.
+Read more about the interfaces and how to build with them here or get started with the RaaS starter kit [here](https://github.com/filecoin-project/raas-starter-kit).